adtzlr/felupe/docs/tutorial/platewithhole.rst

     )

 The material behavior is defined through a built-in isotropic linear-elastic material formulation for plane stress problems.
-The deformation gradient is extracted from the displacement field.
-In the undeformed state it is filled with the identity matrix at every integration point of every cell in the mesh.

 ..  code-block:: python

     umat = fe.LinearElasticPlaneStress(E=210000, nu=0.3)
-    F = displacement.extract()

 The weak form of linear elasticity is assembled into the stiffness matrix, where the constitutive elasticity matrix is generated with :func:`umat.hessian`.
-Please note that although the elasticity tensor does not depend on the deformation gradient for linear elasticity, FElupe extracts the shape of the deformation gradient in :func:`umat.hessian`.

 .. math::